babybear-labs/ZKML-Bootcamp/Readme.md

 # ZKML Bootcamp Project

 ## Overview
+A zero-knowledge proof system for handwriting/signature verification.
+Build with EZKL framework.
-This repository hosts the source code, resources, architecture for ZKML project.
+This repository hosts the source code, resources, and architecture for the ZKML project.

 ## Architecture